qbentil/Java-short-codes/README.md

 # Java-Short-codes
-This repo contains all my Java Short Codes and snippets
+This repo contains all my Java Challenges and snippets